homm/color-filters-reconstruction/README.md

 ## Requirements

-To generate and process hald images you will need git and a Python interpreter with pip.
+To generate and convert hald images you will need git and a Python interpreter with pip.

 ```bash